-2 and 3 July, join the AI Forensics team for a two-day public symposium:
+2 and 3 July 2025, the AI Forensics team held a public symposium:

 Interpreting intelligent machines?